opensavannah/opensavannah.org/neighborhood-ambassadors.md

 ### Opportunity for citizens:
 <h3><strong> BECOME THE EYES AND EARS OF YOUR NEIGHBORHOOD</strong></h3>
+<a href="/why-your-should-become-an-ambassador">Curious why you'd want to be a Neighborhood Captain?
+Find out more.</a>
 <iframe width="100%" height="520" frameborder="0" src="https://carlvlewis.carto.com/builder/598dc3e5-4b16-4ae2-9436-a82838b98256/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 <em>The map above displays the boundaries of all 55 officially-designated Savannah neighborhoods.
 Use the search bar at the bottom left to type in your mailing address to find out what neighborhood you belong to!</em>
 <br><br>